MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/httpcontent-getheaders-method.md

 *Ok*
 &emsp;Type: Boolean
 &emsp;**true** if the operation was successful; otherwise, **false**.
-&emsp;Accessing the HttpContent property of HttpResponseMessage in case when the request failed will result in an error.
+&emsp;Accessing the HttpContent property of the HttpResponseMessage class when the request fails will result in an error.

 ## See Also
 [Getting Started](newdev-get-started.md)